 Ernesto Carman - Bird Guide

 Ernesto Carman was born and raised in Costa Rica to American parents.
 Ernesto has been birding and exploring Costa Rica since the late '90s.
 He has been leading bird tours throughout the entire country and enjoys both target trips as well as general bird tours.
 His involvement in research projects adds a great bonus to his guiding, because his research subjects are some of the most sought after targets in Costa Rica, such as Unspotted Saw-whet Owl and Cabanis's Ground-Sparrow.
 Ernesto has experience at the well known birding sites in Costa Rica, but he has made the effort of exploring new, fresh birding sites unknown to most.
-He has his own company (Get Your Birds!) and also works as a free-lance guide for several other companies within Costa Rica, Central and South America.
-On his website you can follow his blog about birds and natural history.
+He currently works as a free-lance guide for several companies within Costa Rica, Central and South America.
+He is the Costa Rica bird guide for Eagle-Eye Tours (https://www.eagle-eye.com/Costa-Rica-Birding-Tour )

 Johan Chaves - Bird Guide

-Johan Chaves is a qualified naturalist and bird guide who specializes in the area around Manuel Antonio National Park.
+Johan Chaves is a qualified naturalist and bird guide who specializes in the area around Manuel Antonio National Park and now much of the Puntarenas Province.
 However, Johan is also capable of guiding individuals on multiple-day trips in Costa Rica for both birders and photographers.
 He can organize logistics and lodging for any trip in which he guides.
-He has guided in Carara National Park, the Osa Peninsula, and even into the high mountains of San Gerardo de Dota.
-You can read about Johan's tour packages on his website at http://johanchaves.weebly.com/bird-watching-tours.html
+He has guided regularly in Carara National Park, the Osa Peninsula, El Copal, Tapanti National Park, Cano Negro, Arenal, and into the high mountains of San Gerardo de Dota.
+You can read about Johan's tour packages on his website at http://johanchaves.weebly.com/bird-watching-tours.html .
+I personally have used Johan for guide services on at least five different occasions.

 For day trips, Johan has been guiding birders for several years into the Pacific foothills near the small community of Esquipulas - about a 20 minute drive from Manuel Antonio National Park.
 Esquipulas is at about a 400 meter elevation and has far better birding than Manuel Antonio National Park.
 This area is good Pacific rainforest habitat.
 Johan can also take you to the coastal marsh of El Rey which can be very productive for marsh birds and lowland species.

 One can follow Johan at https://manuelantoniobirding.wordpress.com/ - his birding blog.
 Not only can Johan assist in guiding, he is particularly gifted at taking pictures through his scope with the client's smartphone.
-You can go home home with videos like this.
-Johan's Facebook page is at https://www.facebook.com/Johannatureandbirding .
+You can go home home with digiscoped videos like this.
+If camera photography is your main hobby, you may also wish to use Johan in this capacity since he is now a regular assistant on certain Costa Rica photography tours.
+You can view some of his images at https://www.manuelantoniobirdwatching.com/photo-gallery

 Esteban Mendez Vargas - Bird Guide